> Sustainability > Sustainable Governance > Climate Change Response

 Implement resource sorting and recycling, promote water and electricity conservation.

 Energy sources Solar power generators are installed on the roofs of the plants.
-The solar panels installed on the roofs of the plant buildings, which can self-generate power for self-consumption, increase the usage of renewable energy and lower GHG emissions; or the electricity can be wholesaled to Taipower, increasing the Company's income.
+Short-term The solar panels installed on the roofs of the plant buildings, which can self-generate power for self-consumption, increase the usage of renewable energy and lower GHG emissions; or the electricity can be wholesaled to Taipower, increasing the Company's income.

 The Kejung Plant utilized the roof space to build a 223.65 kW solar energy system and currently wholesales the electricity to Taipower, which can increase the Company's income by approximately $1.6 million per year.

 Products and services Develop third-generation compound semiconductor components technology to reduce energy consumption and carbon emissions in end-use applications.
-The third-generation compound semiconductors require a large amount of capital and equipment development, which will have a certain impact on the Company's revenue and costs in the short term.
+Medium-term The third-generation compound semiconductors require a large amount of capital and equipment development, which will have a certain impact on the Company's revenue and costs in the short term.
 However, according to the long-term assessment, the development of the components can enable customers to achieve a certain degree of carbon reduction, and at the same time, can also create a new core valuable product for the Company.

 Markets